Trump preparing executive order targeting social media companies after fact checks applied to his tweets

 The order was also expected to try to hold back federal advertising dollars from Twitter and other social media companies that "violate free speech principles."

-Twitter's first use of a label on Trump's tweets comes as platforms gear up to combat misinformation around the U.S. presidential election.
+Meanwhile, the companies are gearing up to combat misinformation around the November elections.
 Twitter and Facebook have begun rolling out dozens of new rules to avoid a repeat of the false postings about the candidates and the voting process that marred the 2016 election.

 The coronavirus pandemic has further escalated the platforms' response, leading them to take actions against politicians - a move they've long resisted - who make misleading claims about the virus.